-Andrew Schulman, guitarist and Executive Director of the Medical Musician Initiative (photo on the left), will serve as a consultant to the Vanderbilt University Medical Center-Therapeutic Music in the ICU project for hospitalized patients led by Ruth Kleinpell, Ph.D RN and Joseph Schlesinger, MD.
+Andrew Schulman (photo on the left), Executive Director of MMI, will serve as a consultant to the Vanderbilt University Medical Center-Therapeutic Music in the ICU project led by Ruth Kleinpell, Ph.D RN and Joseph Schlesinger, MD.

-Andrew Schulman has been appointed Visiting Artist of the Georgetown Lombardi Cancer Center of the Georgetown University Medical Center.
+Andrew Schulman has been appointed Visiting Artist/Medical Musician of the Georgetown Lombardi Cancer Center of the Georgetown University Hospital in Washington, D.C.
 He will be involved in sharing his knowledge of critical care music and in research about music and the brain.

-Andrew Schulman will attend his first meeting of the ICU Liberation Committee at the Annual Congress of the Society for Critical Care Medicine in Orlando, Florida.
+Andrew Schulman attended his first meeting of the ICU Liberation Committee at the Annual Congress of the Society for Critical Care Medicine in Orlando, Florida.
 He has been appointed to a three-year term on the committee.

-Dr. Marvin McMillen, Michael Bard, and Andrew Schulman will do a presentation called "Music in the ICU" at the Annual Congress of the Society for Critical Care Medicine at the Hyatt Regency in Orlando, Florida.
+Dr. Marvin McMillen, Michael Bard, and Andrew Schulman did a presentation called "Music in the ICU" at the Annual Congress of the Society for Critical Care Medicine at the Hyatt Regency in Orlando, Florida.

 Andrew Schulman gave a presentation, "Medical Musician: A Story Teller and Travel Guide" for the New York City Classical Guitar Society.